hasindu2008/cornetto/README.md

 minimap2 -x map-ont -d asm-0.fasta.idx asm-0.fasta
 ```

-Create a readfish toml file named `asm-1_dip.boringbits.toml` as per the example below.
-The example below assumes you are using the `asm-0_dip.boringbits.txt` for readfish, if you are focused on improving only the diploid assembly.
-If you are only working on primary assembly for pacbio base, change it so that `asm-0.boringbits.txt` is used.
+Create a readfish toml file named `asm-1.boringbits.toml` as per the example below.
+The example below assumes you are using the diploid assembly panel `asm-0_dip.boringbits.txt` for readfish.
+For using the primary assembly panel (for pacbio-based base assembly + ONT duplex cornetto), change it to `asm-0.boringbits.txt`.

 ```
 [caller_settings]